George Williams (rugby league, born 1994): Wigan Warriors

 Williams was born on 31 October 1994 in Wigan, Greater Manchester, and began playing junior rugby league at local amateur teams Ince Rose Bridge and Wigan St Patricks.
 He joined the Wigan scholarship programme and was signed to their Academy team in 2011 on a four-year contract.

 Williams made his senior début in the fourth round of the Challenge Cup in April 2013, scoring a try in a 60–10 victory over Championship club Leigh.
 He made his first Super League appearance a month later against London Broncos, scoring another try, and also played against Widnes.
-He returned to the Academy side later in the season, helping Wigan win the under-19 Grand Final with two tries in a 34–10 victory against Leeds.
+He returned to the academy side later in the season, helping Wigan win the under-19 Grand Final with two tries in a 34–10 victory against Leeds.

 Williams became a regular in the first team during the 2014 season, and signed a new four-year contract in May 2014.
 He made 23 appearances during the season, scoring seven tries, including his first senior hat-trick against Hull F.C. in July 2014.
 He appeared for Wigan as a substitute in the 2014 Super League Grand Final defeat by St. Helens.

 Following the departure of Blake Green, Williams became the first-choice for Wigan and was assigned the number 6 jersey before the start of the 2015 season.
 He played in the World Club Series against Brisbane.
 Williams made 33 appearances and was a near ever-present throughout the season, missing only one game early in the year against Huddersfield after suffering an injury during the warm-up.

 Williams was awarded the Super League Young Player of the Year award at the Man of Steel awards on 5 October 2015.
-Williams also played in the 2015 Grand Final, but was again on the losing side as Wigan were defeated 20–22 against the Leeds at Old Trafford.
+Williams also played in the 2015 Grand Final, but was again on the losing side as Wigan were defeated 20–22 against Leeds at Old Trafford.

 In 2016, Williams again featured in the World Club Series against Brisbane, scoring one try in a heavy 12–42 defeat.
 Williams also won his first club honours, with Wigan defeating the Warrington club in the 2016 Grand Final at Old Trafford.

 On 19 February 2017, Williams was the stand-out performer in the 2017 World Club Challenge against National Rugby League Premiers Cronulla-Sutherland Sharks, helping Wigan to a 22–6 win.
 In April 2017, he signed a new four-year contract with Wigan.

 On 26 August 2017, Williams played in his first Challenge Cup final, with Wigan losing 14–18 to Hull F.C. at Wembley Stadium.

 He played in the 2018 Super League Grand Final victory over Warrington at Old Trafford.